Keurig vs Drip Coffee Maker (What’s The Best Option?)

 The amount of coffee grounds in a K cup is only suitable for a 5 to 7-ounce serving size anything larger than that will be watered down.

-In short, Coffee prepared by the Drip machine tastes better only if you are using freshly ground coffee beans.
+In my experience, Coffee prepared by the Drip machine tastes better only if you are using quality coffee beans and grind them just before brewing.
 Otherwise, there isn’t much difference!

 Convenience and User Friendliness